Tariq Aziz: Early Ba'ath Party rule

-President Ahmad Hasan al-Bakr and Alexej Kossygin sign the treaty about friendship and cooperation between Iraq and USSR.

 Aziz also reflected on the 1970s as a time when Iraq’s main focus was on its economic development, with both Saddam Hussein and other key leaders like Aziz prioritizing the modernization of Iraq's industry, infrastructure, and education systems.
 Despite the challenges posed by the Iran-Iraq War, this vision of a highly developed, self-sufficient Iraq remained central to the Ba'ath Party’s goals.

 In the late 1970s, during the Carter administration, there were persistent U.S. concerns regarding Iraq's potential alignment with the Soviet Union.
 Aziz recalled how the United States floated claims about Iraq being a pro-Soviet regime, specifically suggesting that Iraq hosted a Soviet airbase or naval base.
 To address these allegations, Aziz invited two prominent journalists from Time magazine to meet with then Vice President Saddam Hussein.
 Aziz mentioned to the journalists that they had information about a possible Soviet base in Iraq.
 In response, Saddam told the journalists to look for themselves to verify whether the claims were true.
 After their visit, the journalists found no evidence of any such Soviet installations, reaffirming that these claims were baseless.

 During this period, diplomatic relations between the U.S. and Iraq were strained.
 In the aftermath of the 1967 Israeli-Arab war, many countries in the region, including Iraq and Egypt, severed their diplomatic ties with the United States.
 Iraq’s diplomatic presence in Washington was minimal; rather than an official embassy, Iraq had an interest section—a practice that left Iraq's representation in the U.S. largely dormant.
 Aziz, at the time serving as the Minister of Information, emphasized that Iraq did not feel any significant American influence or concern during this period.

-Under the leadership of Henry Kissinger as U.S. Secretary of State, there was growing discontent throughout the Middle East with U.S. foreign policy, especially due to U.S. support for Israeli aggression.
+Under the leadership of Henry Kissinger as U.S. Secretary of State, there was growing discontent throughout the Middle East with U.S. foreign policy, especially due to U.S. support for Israel.
 Aziz noted that, during this period, the entire region, including Iraq, was increasingly leaning toward anti-American sentiment.
 As a result, Iraq's foreign relations were focused more on Europe and the Soviet Union, with these countries becoming increasingly important partners for Iraq during this time.